dwassarman/cellpanelr/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://lifecycle.r-lib.org/articles/stages.html#experimental)
 <!-- badges: end -->

-A Shiny app and R package for analyzing response data collected from panels of cell lines.
+Identify predictive biomarkers from cell line panels.
+Correlate your data with mutations, gene expression, and more.
+The goal of cellpanelr is to make “omics” level data analysis accessible and open-source for everyone.

-It uses data sets and annotations publicly available from [DepMap](https://depmap.org/portal/) to identify features that correlate with user-provided data.
-These data sets are used under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
+cellpanelr uses data sets adapted from [DepMap (Broad Institute)](https://depmap.org/portal/) under the [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

-## Shiny app
+## Web application

-The shiny app is available for use at
+The interactive analysis tool is available at
 <https://dwassarman.shinyapps.io/cellpanelr/>

-## Local installation
+## Package installation

-You may have a better experience with the app if you run it locally.

-To do so, open an interactive R session one of the following ways:
+To install cellpanelr from GitHub, enter the following command in an interactive R session

-1.  open RStudio
-2.  enter `R` into the command line

-Then enter the following command to install the cellpanelr package from
-GitHub:

 ``` r
 # install.packages("remotes")